jzthree/GraphBoard/README.md

 ####How to use:

-To use gulp and plugins as webserver and livereload during development, run `npm run prepare; gulp` (you may use nvm to install npm without root; expect some time to install all the dependencies).
+To use gulp and plugins as webserver and livereload during development, run `npm run prepare;npm install gulp -g; gulp` (you may use nvm to install npm without root; expect some time to install all the dependencies).
 It will be served in localhost:8001 (if the port is also used it may throw an error).
 You can use any webserver you like.

 A example is in `demo/index.html`.
 The example graph is in `demo/data/graph_run_agraph.pbtxt`